phhei/FramingNN/ReadMe.md

 ## Important parameters

-Besides to the comment block at the beginning of the files we want to present the important parameters here.
+Besides to the comment block at the beginning of the files, we want to present the important parameters here.

 ### Predict the right output